AmaanUrRahman/weatherapp/README.md

 # weatherapp
 dynamic Api based weather app

-   Based on HTML CSS JS
+   Based on HTML CSS Jva script
    Features:
 1.allows to see weather of city
 2.predict weather of 7 days